-Name: Date of Request: CUNY ID:

-ALL requests MUST be submitted to the Nursing Department by May 1st for the fall semester and by December 1st for the spring semester for the next sequential nursing course or prior to start of the semester for incoming students in Fundamentals of Nursing course.

-Request Clinical Section for: Spring Fall NUR 112 $\Box$ Day section . 🗆 Evening/Weekend section NUR 211 $\Box$ Day section Evening/Weekend section NUR 313 $\Box$ Day section Evening/Weekend section NUR 411 $\Box$ Day section Evening/Weekend section

-Please state reason(s) for clinical section request and MUST submit supportive documents:

-Note: If the student is granted clinical section change then the student must follow the guidelines set forth by Clinical Section Request Policy (see policy for complete details).
-The student will

-- Remain in the assigned clinical section for the entire semester. - NOT be assigned to clinical sites where the student is employed. - Participate in the Practicum for that clinical section. - Participate in the Human Patient Simulation Experience for that clinical section. - Complete clinical concept map assignments for that clinical section. - Be evaluated by the clinical instructors for that clinical section. - Be accountable for all clinical requirements for that clinical section.

-If the student does not complete the course for any reason and the student must repeat the course then the student will have to resubmit the "Request for Clinical Section Form" for the course.

-Page 1
+Name: Date of Request: CUNY ID: semester and by De cember 1st for the sprin Nursing Department by May 1 st for the fall ng semester for the next sequential nursing incoming students in Fundamentals of Nursing Request Clinical Se ection for: Sprin ng Fall NUR 112 ☐ Day section ☐ Evening/Weekend section NUR 211 ☐ Day section ☐ Evening/Weekend section NUR 313 ☐ Day section ☐ Evening/Weekend section NUR 411 ☐ Day section ☐ Evening/Weekend section Please state reason(documents: s) for clinical section r request and MUST submit supportive guidelines set forth The student will Remain in th NOT be ass Participate i Participate i Be evaluated Be accounta If the student does a by Clinical Section Re he assigned clinical sec igned to clinical sites v in the Practicum for tha in the Human Patient S inical concept map ass d by the clinical instruc- ible for all clinical requ- not complete the course tion change then the student must follow the equest Policy (see policy for complete details). etion for the entire semester. where the student is employed. at clinical section. imulation Experience for that clinical section. signments for that clinical section. ctors for that clinical section. uirements for that clinical section. e for any reason and the student must repeat the mit the "Request for Clinical Section Form" for the course.
+I, nt Name and Signature , on abide by the guidelines s set forth by the Clinical Section Request 6/24/15 Page 1

+DEPARTMENT OF NURSING